-So how do you reach Marco Island?
+So how do you reach Marco Island and get around the island itself?
 A lot people staying for the winter choose to drive to Florida, but if you want to take a short trip, driving may not be worth the hassle depending on where you are based.
 For example, it takes longer than a day to drive from New Jersey to Florida.
 You wanna waste all that time?
 No way.

 Luckily, there are many flight options!
 If you’re flying to Florida, you have two major airport options: Southwest Florida International Airport in Fort Myers or Punta Gorda Airport in Charlotte County.
 Both airports are hubs for budget airlines such as Spirit or Allegiant.